International Day of the Tropics

 In New Zealand, various organizations such as universities, government departments, and non-governmental organizations participate in the Observance by hosting seminars, workshops, and public discussions to foster awareness and understanding of the tropical regions.
 These events often include presentations from experts, exhibitions showcasing tropical flora and fauna, and information on sustainable development initiatives.
 The International Day of the Tropics is observed annually on the 29th of June, and the sharing of information and experiences on this day serves to strengthen New Zealand's commitment to creating a more sustainable future for the tropics and its people.

-International Day of the Tropics facts
+Top 7 Facts for 2026 International Day of the Tropics in NZ

 Top things to do in NZ for this observance

-Copyright 2002-2024 © Sapro Systems LLC • About Privacy Policy License Terms Corrections & Suggestions
+Copyright 2002-2026 © Sapro Systems LLC • About Privacy Policy License Terms Corrections & Suggestions